 The City of Brampton currently has 54 designated secondary plans areas.
 The review will reduce this number, and result in plans that are consistent, current and easier to understand.

-- Renaming some secondary plans based on identifiable community names (e.g. Bramalea, Heart Lake, Snelgrove, Springdale, etc.)
+- Renaming some secondary plans based on identifiable community names (e.g. Bramalea, Springdale, etc.).

 - Eliminating duplication of policies already existing in the Official Plan.
-General policies such as Transportation and Urban Design will be deleted.
+General policies such as Transportation and Urban Design have been deleted.

 A Recommendation Report was presented to Planning Committee on June 20, 2016 to present the proposed approach for undertaking the review of Brampton’s Secondary Plans.

-A Statutory Public Meeting to present the draft Official Plan Amendments has been scheduled for March 5, 2018.
-An Open House will be held starting at 6:15 pm.
+A Statutory Public Meeting to present the draft Official Plan Amendments was held on March 5, 2018.
 For a copy of the staff report, please click here.

 For more information on the City's Secondary Plan Review please contact: